20 Feb Reconbrothers Tactical Plate Carrier Setups for Milsim & Airsoft 2020

 Since our 2019 plate carrier setup video did so well, and changes always happen we decided to make a new video/blog covering both of our plate carrier setups for 2020.

-But before we dig into this subject, make sure to subscribe to our blog page by filling in the form on your right.
-Also don’t forget to share our blogpost by using the share buttons on your left.
+But before we dig into this subject, make sure to subscribe to our blog page by filling in the form.
+Also Make sure to visit our Youtube Channel by clicking the button.
 If you’re looking for quality tactical products of your own, make sure to visit shop.reconbrothers.com.

 If you’re interested in plate carriers like these and much more go have a look at our shop, shop.reconbrothers.com.
 Also both full setups we show you today can be found on our webshop with a nice discount as well, click on the images to view the product.